-NBN Co announces a big speed upgrade while the ACMA finalises its rules around how consumers are provided NBN plans in our round-up of all the week's NBN news.
+NBN Co announces a big speed upgrade while the ACMA finalises its rnules around how consumers are provided NBN plans in our round-up of all the week's NBN news.

-The ACMA has finalised its rules around how ISPs have to deal with customers migrating to the NBN, and particularly around what happens if connections fail to work.
-There have been plenty of headlines around how NBN connections have failed and ISPs and NBN Co have spent time passing blame, but under the new ACMA rules, you shouldn't be without service for anything more than three days.
+The ACMA has finalised its rules around how internet providers have to deal with customers migrating to the NBN, and particularly around what happens if connections fail to work.
+There have been plenty of headlines around how NBN connections have failed and internet providers and NBN Co have spent time passing blame, but under the new ACMA rules, you shouldn't be without service for anything more than three days.

-Specifically, the new rules state that ISPs must do the following:
+Specifically, the new rules state that internet providers must do the following: